 If your field is quantitative, lab-based, or highly technical — like engineering, medicine, or computer science.

 This form of editing is for helping non-native English writers sound natural yet academic.
 Sometimes known as ESL editing.
+Some things that ESL editing focuses on are:

 When you’d need this: